 What Are Breathing Air Filters?

-Breathing air filters are well-maintained high-quality components that are particularly important in reducing the number of contaminants, allergens and particulates that circulate within a compressed air system.
+Breathing air filters are well-maintained high-quality components that are particularly important in reducing the number of contaminants, allergens, and particulates that circulate within a compressed air system.

 They protect users of air compressors from breathing in these potentially harmful air pollutants.
 They’re fitted into compressor systems where the provision of quality air is extremely important.

-Despite their simplicity, choosing the right breathing air filter can make all the world of difference on your air compressor in relation to its performance and the overall air quality.
+Despite their simplicity, choosing the right breathing air filter can make all the world of difference on your air compressor in relation to its performance and overall air quality.

 How Do Breathing Air Filters Work?